2009 American League Championship Series: Game 6

 Game 6 was originally scheduled to be played on Saturday, October 24, but was postponed because of rain.
 Angels gaffes once again proved costly.
 In the top of the second, baserunner Vladimir Guerrero ran too far from first base on a fly ball out and was doubled off.
 The game remained scoreless until the top of the third inning when Bobby Abreu singled home Jeff Mathis, who singled to lead off and moved to second on a groundout, to give the Angels the early lead.
 The Yankees left six men on base in the first and second innings before they finally broke through in the bottom of the fourth after Johnny Damon lined a two-run single with the bases loaded off of Joe Saunders to give them the lead for the remainder of the game.
 A single reloaded the bases before Alex Rodriguez walked to force in another run.
 Saunders was then removed in favor of Darren Oliver, who pitched 2 2/3 shutout innings.
-This remains to date the Angels last post-season victory.

 Andy Pettitte pitched a strong game, allowing one run in 6 1/3 innings while striking out six.
 Mariano Rivera entered the game in the eighth inning for a six-out save.
 Chone Figgins hit a leadoff single in the eighth, moved to second on a groundout and scored on a Guerrero single with two outs to close the gap to 3–2.
 In the bottom of the eighth, Robinson Cano drew a leadoff walk off of Ervin Santana, who was relieved by Scott Kazmir.
 The Angels misfielded two sacrifice bunts by the Yankees, a fielding error by Howie Kendrick and a throwing error by pitcher Scott Kazmir, allowing a run to score.
 A walk loaded the bases before Mark Teixeira's sacrifice fly made it 5–2 Yankees.
 Rivera retired the side in the ninth to record the Yankees' 40th American League pennant.